Sowing Guide

 Harvesting Golden Purslane

-• Begin harvesting leaves and stems when the plants are established and have sufficient growth, typically 4-6 weeks after sowing.
+• Begin harvesting when the plants are well-established, typically 4-6 weeks after sowing.

-• Harvest regularly to encourage new growth, but avoid over-harvesting to maintain the plant’s vigour.
+• Pick young leaves and stems regularly to encourage new growth, but avoid over-harvesting.

-• Golden Purslane leaves are best eaten fresh to enjoy their tangy flavour and succulent texture.
+• Leaves are best eaten fresh to enjoy their tangy flavour and crisp texture.

 Golden Purslane is a quick and rewarding crop for UK gardeners.
 With its fast germination and tolerance to varying conditions, it’s a great choice for both experienced and novice growers.
 Whether in salads, garnishes, or cooked dishes, this versatile green is a delightful addition to any kitchen.